 What is Larb?

-Larb itself is a salad based on minced meat and is often called the national dish of Laos, although it’s super popular in Thailand (hence why you find it in Thai restaurants)
+Larb itself is a salad based on minced meat and is often called the national dish of Laos, although it’s super popular in Thailand (hence why you find it in Thai restaurants).

-Larb GAI (sometimes pronounced as laab gai) which is translated as chicken larb, is a Thai style salad that is made up of ground, chicken mixed with diced red peppers, shallots, cucumbers, Thai basil (GAH, this stuff is ah-may-zing!), mint and some sort of leafy green.
+Larb Gai (sometimes pronounced as laab gai) which is translated as chicken larb, is a Thai-style salad that is made up of ground chicken mixed with diced red peppers, shallots, cucumbers, Thai basil (GAH, this stuff is ah-may-zing!), mint and some sort of leafy green.
 It is topped with a sweet and spicy dressing made of fish sauce, garlic, brown sugar, lime juice and diced Thai chili peppers.

-A note on the lettuce situation.
 You can totally use my favorite lettuce-wrap lettuce: butter lettuce.
 BUT, for these chicken larb gai lettuce wraps, I REALLY love cabbage.
 It’s a little sturdier and has this nice crispy crunch that really plays well with the soft, juicy ground chicken.

 - 1 Tbsp Peanut oil, divided (avocado oil for paleo)